jlralph/csv-to-api-conversion/README.md

 # cmdb-cvs-conversion

-A Java 21 application (no external dependencies) that reads a CSV file, parses each row, and (optionally) makes an HTTPS API call for each record.
-The app also builds summary maps of owners and contacts to their associated IP addresses, separated by active and deactivated status.
+A Java 21 application (no external dependencies) that reads a CSV file, parses each row, and (optionally) makes Qualys API calls to manage asset groups.
+The app builds summary maps of owners and contacts to their associated IP addresses, separated by active and deactivated status.

 ## Project Setup